Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Discussion

-Furthermore, examining these working conditions (offered by companies as unskilled and unqualified work) illuminates the systematic devaluation of data workers' competencies through wages below national averages (59.6\% of respondents earned \$251-500 monthly compared to Kenya's \$590 average) and precarious employment conditions characterised by short-term contracts and uncertain renewal prospects.
+There is a systematic devaluation of data workers' competencies leads to wages below national averages and precarious employment conditions characterised by short-term contracts and uncertain renewal prospects.
+This means that workers' skills and competences bear no relation to salary determination: despite the work demands, workers are underpaid and this is exacerbated by the fact that workers face unjustified or sudden contract termination.

+In short, what the questionnaire responses show is that in practice, workers' responsibilities extend well beyond the poorly defined formal job descriptions that platforms typically provide to workers, which may result in deteriorating working conditions, encompassing both uncompensated labour and adverse psychological health outcomes.

+Thus, ACMU’s struggle takes on its full meaning and forms part of a social movement driven by professional motivations.
+ACMU is embracing the challenge identified by the questionnaire respondents, i.e. ``Risk of losing your job for speaking out'' (which ranks among the top three challenges).
+But their willingness to speak out, take risks and improve their own professional situation and that of their peers is precisely hampered by very real political and social obstacles.